(Amazon UK link) |

-'The Memory Garden' was well-written, relaxing and enjoyable, although it took me well over a week to get through it.
+'The memory garden' is well-written, relaxing and enjoyable, although it took me well over a week to get through it.
 The main story features a young and rather stressed woman called Mel.
 She goes to Cornwall, in the hope of a retreat from the current overwhelming nature of her life, taking a sabbatical from work to write a book about local artists.
-She finds herself intrigued by some pictures she finds there, and also by Patrick, the owner of the place she is temporarily renting.
+She finds herself intrigued by some pictures she finds there.
+She is also very interested in Patrick, the owner of the place she is temporarily renting.

 Past and present intertwine, as we learn about the young woman who did the paintings, and gradually Mel puts the story together.
 There's also, naturally, a low-key romance which takes many twists and turns.